imokya/BalloonFight/README.md

 a multiplayer html5 game

 ##HowTo
-use <- and -> key to move, space to jump
+use <- -> key to move, space key to jump